Support from Trusts & Foundations makes everything we do possible.

 From timeless and delightfully magical adaptations of the fairytale classics, to brave reimagining of archetypal classics, Scottish Ballet produces captivating world premieres, European premieres and Scottish Ballet premieres.

-Scottish Ballet is fast becoming the nation’s best export, touring to Russia, China, the USA and remote locations around Scotland, as well as large theatres across the UK.
+Scottish Ballet to is fast becoming the nation’s best export, touring to Russia, China, the USA and remote locations around Scotland, as well as large theatres across the UK.

 CEO/Artistic Director, Christopher Hampson has secured commissions to not only present works of choreographic excellence, but also to inspire our dancers.
 The cumulative influence in style from visiting artists means that our repertoire remains distinctive and wide-ranging.